ukaea/ReMKiT1D-Python/README.md

 ReMKiT1D runs use JSON files to configure the models and methods used by the code, and RMK_support provides convenient Python routines for the generation of these config files, while also providing features that enable analysis of data using obtained from ReMKiT1D runs.

-For a high level overview of the framework and the Python interface see the [code paper](https://www.sciencedirect.com/science/article/pii/S0010465524001188).
+For a high level overview of the framework and the (pre-v2.0.0) Python interface see the [code paper](https://www.sciencedirect.com/science/article/pii/S0010465524001188).
+For detailed documentation of the Python package see [here](https://readthedocs.org/projects/remkit1d-python/).

 ## Prerequisites

-All routines are written for Python3, with the following libraries required for the .py support modules:
+All routines are written for Python3 (version 3.8 and greater), with the following libraries required for the .py support modules:

 1. numpy
 2. xarray